OpenInternet/saferjourno/content/chapters/chapter-8.en.md

 ### Hallucinations and AI poisoning

-* AIs that rely on LLM technology (which includes all current chatbots) frequently *hallucinate*: they can make up facts, incorrectly summarize websites, and reference non-existing resources.
+* AIs such as chatbots frequently *hallucinate*: they can make up facts, incorrectly summarize websites, and reference non-existing resources.
 Always check their output to make sure it’s accurate.
 * There are no easy rules for verifying AI outputs or figuring out when exactly they hallucinate.
 We recommend thoroughly reading through their responses and fact-checking them independently.
 Asking an AI to fact-check or confirm its previous statement is _not_ a reliable method for verifying its output.
 * Remember that AIs do not reason; they use statistical models to output information which they consider to be the best response to a query.
 Every model works differently.
 Take some time to figure out how to best tweak your prompts and become productive with it.
 * Disinformation actors can also [generate large amounts of disinformation content](https://www.atlanticcouncil.org/blogs/new-atlanticist/exposing-pravda-how-pro-kremlin-forces-are-poisoning-ai-models-and-rewriting-wikipedia/) in the hope that it is picked up and quoted by chatbots and other AI systems (this practice is often called AI poisoning).
 Such attacks are likely to increase in frequency, which makes it even more important that we take steps to critically read and verify any AI outputs.